mmatyas/pegasus-docs/docs/user-guide/config-files.md

 # Game collections and metadata files

-To tell Pegasus in which directories it should look for games, you can use the *Settings menu &rarr; Set game directories* option:
+Often you may want to add games that are not detected automatically, such as emulated retro games or standalone programs.
+To tell Pegasus in which directories it should look for these, you can use the *Settings menu &rarr; Set game directories* option:

 [![screenshot](img/gamedir-editor.png)](img/gamedir-editor.png)